samzabala/1p21dashboardframework/readme.md

 	* scripts - duh
 	* styles - duh
 * placeholder - they can alll go awei
-* template - markup for each page. this is the holy grail of bitches
+* app-* - templates built for apps on the framework
+  * includes - contains navigation and header contents for specific app
+* global - templates used by all apps/placehodr
 * components - shared or repeating markup. second holy grail
 * includes - template parts
 * header.php - duh